-- Community Co-principal investigator (Co-PI): One community member who represents a community organization or a formal or informal group of community members.
+- Community Co-Principal Investigator (Co-PI): One community member who represents a community organization or a formal or informal group of community members.
 A community Co-PI is someone who has skills for representing the community of interest and being a conduit with the larger community and has the trust of the community that is involved in the research.
-In addition, a community Co-PI sees him/herself as a collaborator, and enjoys teaching others about their community and learning from others as well.
-Community Co-PI soften, but not always, begin a partnership with experience in the topic that is being researched. - Scientific Co-PI: One experienced scientific researcher in an appropriate discipline.
-An experienced scientific researcher should be employed with at least some time designated for research, should have an advanced research degree in their field, have at least five years of postdoctoral experience as a researcher, and should have received independent R01-type funding.
-A scientific Co-PI is someone who has received advanced training in research methods and has developed a set of research skills that are necessary to design a scientifically-sound project.
-They are networked to others in the scientific community with expertise.
-In addition, similar to the community Co-PI, the scientific Co-PI sees him/herself as a collaborator, who enjoys teaching others about scientific methods, and has genuine interest in the community with which he/she partners.
+In addition, a community Co-PI sees herself as a collaborator, and enjoys teaching others about their community and learning from others as well.
+Community Co-PIs often, but not always, begin a partnership with experience in the topic that is being researched. - Academic Co-PI: One experienced academic researcher in an appropriate discipline.
+An experienced academic researcher should be employed with at least some time designated for research, should have an advanced research degree in their field, have at least five years of experience as a researcher (after receiving their doctoral-level degree), and should have received independent R01-type funding.

+An academic Co-PI is someone who has received advanced training in research methods and has developed a set of research skills that are necessary to design a scientifically-sound project.
+They are networked to others in the academic community with expertise.
+In addition, similar to the community Co-PI, the academic Co-PI sees herself as a collaborator, who enjoys teaching others about scientific methods, and has genuine interest in the community with which she partners.

-As much as possible, the scientific Co-PI should have a knowledge and skill set that is relevant to potential research interests of the Community Co-PI.
+As much as possible, the academic Co-PI should have a knowledge and skill set that is relevant to potential research interests of the Community Co-PI.
 This may not be easy to discern at this early stage, as much of the QuickStart program will be dedicated to developing a research question that then determines what expertise is needed, however potential teams are encouraged to explore early possibilities to increase the likelihood of forming an appropriate match.

 Less experienced investigators will be considered if they are partnered with a mentor and have an acceptable mentorship plan.
-Email QuickStart@cabreastcancer.org for a mentorship plan packet if this applies to you.
-Please Note: The mentorship plan will be developed after acceptance into QuickStart, and does not need to be submitted with the QuickStart program application.
+The mentorship plan will be developed after acceptance into QuickStart, and does not need to be submitted with the QuickStart program application.

-The Co-PIs share leadership on a research project and ensure adequate representation of both community and scientific perspectives.
+The Co-PIs share leadership on a research project and ensure adequate representation of both community and academic perspectives.
 Partnerships should have the ability to engage the broader community in the proposed project.
-The partnership will work collaboratively throughout the program in developing a research plan, including:
+The partnership will work collaboratively throughout the program in developing a concept paper and have the option of developing a grant application.
+These steps include: